chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 		. with user and group IDs displayed numerically
 		.
 And hidden files (starting with .)

-	6. The file "6-firstdirectory" creates a directory called "my_first_directory in the /tmp/ directory
+	6. The file "6-firstdirectory" creates a directory called "my_first_directory in the /tmp/ directory.

+	7. the "7-movethatfile" file writes a script that move the file betty from the /tmp directory to the /tmp/my_first_directory.